Zahořany (Domažlice District)

 Zahořany is a municipality and village in the Domažlice District in the Plzeň Region of the Czech Republic.
 It has about 1,000 inhabitants.

 Zahořany lies approximately 6 km east of Domažlice, 45 km south-west of Plzeň, and 126 km south-west of Prague.

-Administrative parts
+Administrative division

-Villages of Bořice, Hříchovice, Oprechtice, Sedlice and Stanětice are administrative parts of Zahořany.
+Zahořany consists of six municipal parts (in brackets population according to the 2021 census):